ZaneH/nix-config/virt-manager.md

 > [!warning]
 > I have a 2nd PCI passed through for my audio interface.
 To get this working, I had to be sure it wasn't sharing a USB
 > controller with my keyboard and mouse-- if it did, the keyboard and mouse would be passed through and the host would lose
 > access.
-Using a combination of `lspci` and `lsusb`, I found a USB port that was isolated enough.
+Using a combination of `lspci` and `lsusb`, I found a USB port that was isolated from other peripherals.

 > [!tip]
 > My drive in this config is using VirtIO.
 At first, I used SATA and it worked, but heard VirtIO has better performance.